bastie/JavApi4Swift/README.md

 Default methods are implemented in a extension, because the mapping of Java interfaces in a Java package like structures need a bit more code.

+#### nested classes

+Nested classes in Swift can not access to enclosing type variables.
+Give the nested class the needed variables as (weak) parameters.

 #### new instance

 We do not need the `new` keyword to create an instance of type.